Alternative Uses for Botulinum Toxin

-Botulinum toxin, most commonly known as Botox®, is a neurotoxin that was first introduced for treating blepharospasm (uncontrolled blinking) and strabismus (lazy eye) in the late 1980s.
-Naturally derived from the bacterium Clostridium botulinum, the use of Botox® has since dominated the world of aesthetic medicine through the reduction of ageing wrinkles in the glabella, forehead, and crow’s feet.
+Botulinum Toxin (sometimes known as Botox®), is a neurotoxin that was first introduced for treating blepharospasm (uncontrolled blinking) and strabismus (lazy eye) in the late 1980s.
+Naturally derived from the bacterium Clostridium botulinum, the use of Botulinum Toxin has since dominated the world of aesthetic medicine through the reduction of ageing wrinkles in the glabella, forehead, and crow’s feet.

-Although its mainstay use has been for that of upper face wrinkles, the boom in non-surgical facial aesthetics has seen the development of Botox® being used to treat and correct a variety of other cosmetic concerns.
+Although its mainstay use has been for that of upper face wrinkles, the boom in non-surgical facial aesthetics has seen the development of Botulinum Toxin being used to treat and correct a variety of other cosmetic concerns.

 Chemical Brow Lift